 CARAWAY.
-Use seeds to flavor breads, cheese, cakes, salads, soups, stews; leaves for salads.
+Use seeds to flavor bread, cheese, cakes, salads, soups, stews; leaves for salads.

 - Grow: Sow seeds in place, space 8 to 10 inches apart.

-- Harvest: Harvest leaves when mature; seeds will form second season, harvest a month after flowering.
+- Harvest: Harvest leaves when mature; seeds will form the second season, harvest a month after flowering.

 CHERVIL.
 Use fresh or dried leaves in salads, soups, fish, poultry, vegetable dishes.
 Use in sauces: béarnaise, vinaigrette, rémoulade, sauce verte.

 - Description: Annual.
 Fernlike foliage turns pink in fall, small white flowers in clusters, 18 inches high.